 To ensure licensure candidates are afforded a variety of experiences certain criteria are outlined and detailed in course syllabi.
 These experiences include reflective dialogue between university and school-based faculty with candidates prior to, during, and after field experiences or clinical practice.
-Some methods classes are held on-site in the school building while many professors and the Director of Clinical Placements maintain relationships with building administrators and classroom teachers so that candidates are ensured a quality experience.
+Some methods classes are held onsite in the school building while many professors and the Director of Clinical Placements maintain relationships with building administrators and classroom teachers so that candidates are ensured a quality experience.
+Prior to Clinical and Field Experiences candidates are granted security clearance for the consideration of working with P-12 students during field experiences and/or student teaching classroom experiences under the Tennessee Code Annotated Book 9, Sections 37-1-408,71-3-501.
 Clinical hours are monitored by course professors and the Field Experience Team and reflect diverse classroom/school settings.
 Candidates' experiences in the field facilitate their development as professional educators by offering opportunities to observe and participate in a variety of ways within a school setting.
 During field experiences, candidates may observe, tutor, teach, interact with school personnel, students or families, participate in education-related community events, attend school board or professional meetings, or assist teachers or other school professionals.
 Best practices including literacy strategies and action-based research are embedded in Advanced Programs.
 Candidates participate in field experiences where they observe and practice strategies as well as collaborate with teachers and administrators.
 Together, partners and the EPP aim to prepare candidates to design effective curriculum and utilize data for improved student learning field experiences in all programs are assessed by both the Field Experience team and partners with an instrument aligned to the Tennessee Educator Acceleration Model (TEAM) rubric.
 Lastly, during Advisory Board meetings partners provide valuable input concerning the development and monitoring of field experiences, curriculum, key assessments, and initiatives within the P-12 environment.
 Furthermore, partners offer guidance concerning transition points such as admission interviews and exit assessments and provide valuable input at the data retreat.